What to Ask a Home Builder

 8. How often and when will I be allowed to tour the home once construction has started?

 You should be able to tour the home periodically during construction.
 However, you most likely won’t be able to wander the work site whenever you like.
-Talk with the builder to determine when and how often you can tour the home while it is being built.
+Talk with the builder to determine when and how often you can tour the home while being built.

 As the buyer, you will need to be somewhat flexible – no one knows exactly what the weather will do in the months ahead – but you have the right to a clear estimate.

 You want to have a strong grasp of how closing date issues will work especially if you are buying and selling a home simultaneously.
 Missing delivery times is one of the biggest complaints against builders.

-A new home that is well-built should include a number of different energy saving features.
-The various technologies related to energy saving materials and features in new homes have come a long way, and continue to improve year by year.
+A well-built new home should include several different energy-saving features.
+The various technologies related to energy-saving materials and features in new homes have come a long way and continue to improve year by year.